Alpal94/soar-platform-demo/react-app/README.md

-# Soar Platform
+# Soar React App

-This is starting project for Soar Platform based on Ens-Bid Truffle Box (https://github.com/ens-bid/ens-bid-truffle-box) using ethereum blockchain.
+This is create-app-project using ethereum blockchain

 ## Technical stack